geudde/attic-chest/pages/03.season-2/12.meeting-24/11.love-fit/docs.md

 What mean these moments of delight
 When thou alone arrests my sight?
 Oh! what may this delirium be
-That bids me only think of Thee?
+That bids me only think of thee?

 What tho’ in splendid crowds we meet
 When dancers’ many twinkling feet,